How to Use Batch Processing in Lightroom Classic

 Introduction to Batch Editing

-On a typical wedding shoot, I might bring home 1500 or 2000 images.
+On a typical shoot, I might bring home 1500 or 2000 images.
 That’s nothing unusual when you are out on a job all day.
-Whether you’re a photographer that has just a few hundred images or a fellow wedding photographer, almost any photographer can benefit from batching their images.
+Whether you’re a portrait that has just a few hundred images or a fellow wedding photographer, almost any photographer can benefit from batching their images.

 It can be daunting to tackle so many images from a wedding or portrait shoot in the processing phaseIt can be daunting to tackle so many images from a wedding or portrait shoot in the processing phase